-Dark soy sauce is one of the two types of soy sauce used most often in Chinese cooking.
-(The other is light soy sauce).
-Aged for a longer period of time and with molasses or caramel and a bit of cornstarch added, dark soy sauce is thicker and darker in color than light soy sauce, with a more full-bodied flavor.
-It is also less salty.
+Lao chou (dark soy sauce) translates as "old" soy sauce and is one of the two types of soy sauce used most often in Chinese cooking.
+The other is sheng chou (light soy sauce), or "raw" or "fresh" soy sauce.
+Aged for a longer period of time and with molasses or caramel and a bit of cornstarch added, lao chou is thicker and darker in color than sheng chou.
+It also is less salty and has more full-bodied flavor.

-Dark soy sauce is frequently added to marinades and sauces to add color and flavor to a dish; it is also found in Shanghai-style red-cooked dishes.
-Although dark soy sauce is used primarily in cooking, as it needs heating to bring out its full flavor, you will also sometimes find it in dipping sauce recipes.
+Lao chou is frequently added to marinades and sauces to add color and flavor to a dish; it is also found in Shanghai-style red-cooked dishes.
+Although this dark soy sauce is used primarily in cooking, as it needs heating to bring out its full flavor, you will also sometimes find it in dipping sauce recipes.

 Also Known As: thick soy sauce (this is a bit tricky; some manufacturers label their soy sauces as thin and thick instead of light and dark.
 However, there is also a condiment called thick soy sauce that is basically dark soy sauce thickened and with added sugar).